Graduate Midwives (Midwifery First Year of Practice) Positions

 - Are you in your final year of Midwifery study and thinking about options for later this year or next year?

 - Do you want join an experienced and supportive team for your first year of midwifery practice?

-- 1 graduate position available in Queen Mary Maternity, Dunedin Hospital from August 2020 and one on the Maternity Ward, Southland Hospital starting February 2021.
+- One graduate position available in Queen Mary Maternity, Dunedin Hospital and one on the Maternity Ward, Southland Hospital.

 At Southern District Health Board (SDHB) we value our community and it is therefore vital to us that we take the very best care of our women, their babies and whanau at such an important time in their lives.
 We have a Midwifery First Year of Practice programme specifically tailored to new graduates running in both of our Main Hospitals, Dunedin and Southland for 1 year at 64 hours per fortnight.

 About the Teams